Probing topological relation between high density and low density region of 2MASS with hexagon cells: Results

-After adjusting the length of cells and excluding the outermost cells (to avoid boundary distortion), we use 172,320 filled and 172,320 empty hexagon cells to fill up the 2-D northern sky of 2MASS, which has roughly 290,000 galaxies included by used hexagons.
+After adjusting the length of the cells and excluding the outermost cells (to avoid boundary distortion), we use 172,320 filled and 172,320 empty hexagonal cells to fill up the 2D northern sky of 2MASS, which has roughly 290,000 galaxies inside used hexagons.